Kaldus/Kald/README.md

 Kald
 ====
-Various scripts and tips acquired along the process of developing Kald.
-We make them available, feel free.
-Thanks.
+Various scripts and tips that came along the process of developing Kald.
+Feel free.